tsolomko/SWCompression/Tests/Results.md

 All tests were run using swcomp's "benchmark" command.
 SWCompression (and swcomp) were compiled using "Release" configuration.

+__Note:__ External commands used to create compressed files were run using their default sets of options.

 __Note:__ All results are averages over 10 iterations (6 iterations until 4.3.0 version).

 ## BZip2 Decompress